Google unveils new products at developers conference in Mountain View

-Google CEO Sundar Pichai just debut Google Lens which will allow users to point their phone camera at an object, and it'll identify what the object is, or provide background information about it.
+ABC7 News reporter Jonathan Bloom was live tweeting from inside the event:

-It's one of many products and services Google is unveiling at the conference.
+Only at @Google #IO17 would the object of this whac-a-mole game be to bring down a cluster of servers. pic.twitter.com/Y5iWd5YFPr— Jonathan Bloom (@BloomTV) May 17, 2017

-ABC7 News reporter Jonathan Bloom is live tweeting from inside the event:
+"Actions on Google" is the platform developers will use to teach the Google Assistant new tricks - and there's a competition to kick it off. pic.twitter.com/4joCQFng3D— Jonathan Bloom (@BloomTV) May 17, 2017

 Google made a video about a Chicago teen who taught himself machine learning to help doctors detect breast cancer earlier.
 He's here today. pic.twitter.com/qGoBhAefpX— Jonathan Bloom (@BloomTV) May 17, 2017